BlueGranite/Microsoft-R-Resources/README.md

 In order to work through eveything in the demo, you will need:

-+Access to the RevoScaleR functions (i.e. by installing Microsoft R Client)
+>1.
+Access to the RevoScaleR functions (i.e. by installing Microsoft R Client)

-+Access to a version of SQL Server 2016 with R Services installed
+>2.
+Access to a version of SQL Server 2016 with R Services installed

-+The WideWorldImportersDW sample database on the SQL instance
+>3.
+The WideWorldImportersDW sample database on the SQL instance

-+SQL Server Data Tools (for the Reporting Services content only)
+>4.
+SQL Server Data Tools (for the Reporting Services content only)

 ####*R*
 ####*SQL Server*